-A simple demonstration involving electroplating and the chemistry of alloys, this practical is suitable for any age group depending on the sophistication of the theoretical treatment used – if any.
+A simple demonstration involving electroplating and the chemistry of alloys, this demonstration is suitable for any age group depending on the sophistication of the theoretical treatment used.

 The demonstration takes about 10–15 minutes.

 - Beaker, 250 cm3

 - Glass stirring rod

 - Bunsen burner

 - Sodium hydroxide solution, 0.4 M, 100 ml (IRRITANT), 24 g

 - Zinc powder (HIGHLY FLAMMABLE, DANGEROUS FOR THE ENVIRONMENT), 5 g

 - Read our standard health and safety guidance.